 - Encourage participation in online peer groups outside the course.

-Provide remote training via reliable technology.
+Step 3: Provide remote training via reliable technology.